etraveli/refactoring-java/README.md

 #### 🎥 Movies Service

 The movies service interface contains two methods `getMovieById` and `calculateRentPrice`.
-These are implemented by `MockMoviesService` which stores all the data about available movies in memory.
+These are implemented by `LocalMoviesService` which stores all the data about available movies in memory.

 #### 📃 Statement Service

 The statement service contains one method `createStatement`.
-It is implemented by `MockStatementService` that also relies on any implementation of the movies service.
+It is implemented by `LocalStatementService` that also relies on an implementation of the movies service.
 It uses the data supplied to it to construct the required `Statement` object that will contain all the necessary data.
 In a production system this object may be persisted in a database for future records.

 ### 📒 Data